Ribblehead railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

+Services

-Generally, there is a train every two hours northbound to Carlisle (eight departures on Mondays to Saturdays) and southbound to Leeds (seven Mon-Fri, plus one extra on Saturdays).
+Generally, there is a train every two hours northbound to Carlisle (eight departures on Mondays to Saturdays) and southbound to Leeds (nine on weekdays, twelve on Saturdays), with several services starting from the station towards Leeds; southbound trains reverse at Blea Moor Loop.
+Six trains call on Sundays northbound to Carlisle, with five towards Leeds.

-The last train of the day from Leeds terminates and starts back from here; the train runs empty across the viaduct to reverse at Blea Moor signal box, where the driver changes ends before returning south.
-The track layout on the line does not allow the service to terminate further north at Garsdale, which has better connections for nearby settlements.

-Five trains each way call on Sundays all year round.
 The DalesRail service from Blackpool via Preston that used to call here did not run in 2023 due to a lack of available train crew.
 A replacement two return-trip Saturday service to/from via Manchester Victoria and Blackburn commenced on 8 June 2024, marketed as the "Yorkshire Dales Explorer".
 This terminates here northbound and starts from here heading south, with connections for stations further north.

 Between February 2016 and March 2017, northbound trains terminated at or (with a bus link to Carlisle) due to repair works on the damaged embankment at Eden Brows.
 Services through to Carlisle resumed on 31 March 2017 upon reopening of the affected section to traffic.

-Connections

-One bus journey each way is operated on summer Sundays and bank holidays, between Hawes and Settle via Ribblehead.
-At other times, there are no onward services available from this station.
-Passengers for Hawes and Wensleydale generally alight at nearby Garsdale railway station and use the regular bus service operated by Upper Wensleydale Community Partnership, branded as the Little White Bus.
-The last train of the day from Leeds terminates at Ribblehead, but the station has no onward links for passengers leaving that service.